Monday Night Countdown: 2024

 Jason Kelce (who retired the previous season) joined ESPN and later replaced Robert Griffin III, the latter of whom was fired in August, along with former Sunday NFL Countdown host Samantha Ponder.
 Both the September 23 episode aired from Bristol instead of the doubleheader sites of Buffalo and Cincinnati and the September 30 episode aired from Bristol instead of the doubleheader sites of Miami and Detroit aired at 5 p.m.
 Eastern Time instead of 6 p.m.

 ABC reverted to beginning coverage at 8 p.m.
 ET on most weeks after airing several pregame shows before games the previous season, it will only air on the Saturday doubleheader week, before the December 16 split doubleheader and the Monday night wild card game.

+2026

+In 2026, ESPN added Jason McCourty to replace the departing Ryan Clark, while Pat McAfee also joined the show.

+With ESPN's acquisition of NFL Network, ESPN cancelled the channel's competing pre-game show and replaced it with a simulcast of Monday Night Countdown.

 Personalities

 This is a list of personalities that currently or formerly appeared on Monday Night Countdown.